mpatacchiola/neuroc/README.md

 Welcome in the Neuroc repository!
 Neuroc is a modular library based on the idea of smart blocks.
 The neuron class is an object made of different functions, this approach allow the user to highly customize networks.
 The architecture is inspired by the *Matlab Neural Networks Toolbox*, you can find other details about neuroc design [here](ARCHITECTURE.md).
 Let's look now at the main features of Neuroc:

-- Essential and expandible
+- Modular and expandible
 - Safe memory management
 - Object Oriented approach
-- Can use float or double
+- Zero external dependences (self-contained library)
-- All you can eat networks architecture
+- All you can eat network architectures
 - Customizable Transfer Function, Weight Initialization
-- You can save Networks, Layers and Neurons in XML files
 - Open source (GNU v.2 license)

+Neuroc uses the class std::function introduced in C++11 to build high customizable networks.

 Prerequisites
 --------------

-To install the library you must have *make* and g++ already installed on your system.
+To install the library you must have "make" and "g++" already installed on your system.
 You can install them from a Unix system running the following commands from the terminal:

- `sudo apt-get install build-essential`
+ `sudo apt-get install g++ build-essential`

- `sudo apt-get install g++`

 Installation